-- Ensure there are recycling, compost and general waste options at your event, including sufficient signage. - For larger community events, consider hiring Green Connect Zero Waste Services to support the waste diversion during your event. - Use paper towels and dispose of them in compost bins. - Provide signage to encourage participants to take home any catering leftovers (see attachment 1).
+- Ensure there are recycling, compost and general waste options at your event, incl. sufficient signage. - For larger community events, consider hiring Green Connect waste team to support the waste diversion during your event. - Use paper towels and dispose of them in compost bins. - Provide signage to promote participants to take home any catering leftovers (see attachment 1).